 Our Bylaws and governing Board resolutions define loans that are eligible for patronage and which loans are made on a non-patronage basis.
 If patronage is declared by the board of directors, all eligible loans, receive patronage.
-However, a loan ceases to be eligible for patronage if it is formally restructured, written-off (partially or wholly) or is in non-accrual status at the end of the year, unless such loan is current and contributed to interest income during the fiscal year.
+However, a loan ceases to be eligible for patronage if it is formally restructured, written-off (partially or wholly) or is in non-accrual status at the end of the fiscal year, unless such loan is current and not subject to any litigation or collection action at the end of the fiscal year.